anacarol91/geolocation-app/README.md

 ## Getting Started

-Youll need to have [NodeJS](https://nodejs.org/) installed on your local machine to download any necessary packages.
+You'll need to have [NodeJS](https://nodejs.org/) installed on your local machine to download any necessary packages.

 ## Running the application

 After clonning the project to your local machine, you should:

 Install project dependencies

 ```
 npm install